amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 # { /* ... */ }
 ```

-Inside `initialise_paddles`, we construct a `SpriteRender` for a paddle.
-We
-only need one here, since the only difference between the two paddles is that
-the right one is flipped horizontally.
+Inside `initialise_paddles`, above the entity builders, we construct a `SpriteRender` for a paddle.
+We only need one here, since the only difference between the two paddles is that the right one is flipped horizontally.

 ```rust,edition2018,no_run,noplaypen
 # use amethyst::{